 Some attorneys work independently of other lawyers in their firms, meaning only one attorney reviews your divorce case.
 Other firms discuss cases like yours between attorneys in the firm, allowing your alimony attorney to gather several points of view and additional years of experience for your case.

-Call Speaks Law Firm, Family Law Attorneys in Wilmington, North Carolina, for Spousal Support in Your Divorce Case
+Call Speaks Law Firm, PC Family Law Division, Family Law Attorneys in Wilmington, North Carolina, for Spousal Support in Your Divorce Case

 Speaks Law Firm, PC Family Law Division